github-insights/github-insights.github.io/docs/github/api-to-domain-mapping.md

     />
 </p>

-Unlike Worklfow Runs, Jobs has the `conclusion` and `status` split up into two different enums.
+Unlike Workflow Runs, Jobs has the `conclusion` and `status` split up into two different enums.
 This should be changed in the future into one status to reduce complexity and coupling.